 Impairment of assets are calculated as the difference between the carrying value of the asset and the recoverable amount, if lower.
+Recoverable amount is the higher of fair value less costs to sell or estimated value-in-use at the date the impairment review is undertaken.
 Where such an asset does not generate cash flows that are independent from other assets, the recoverable amount of the cash generating unit to which that asset belongs is estimated.
 Impairments are recognised in the income statement and are disclosed separately.
 Any assets which suffered impairment in a previous period (other than goodwill) are reviewed for possible reversal of the impairment at each reporting date.